--- /dev/null

 +<h2>

-+14.1&nbsp; glutBitmapCharacter</h2>
++14.1 glutBitmapCharacter</h2>

 +The "<tt>glutBitmapCharacter</tt>" function renders a single bitmapped